bitcoinops/bitcoinops.github.io/_topics/en/sidechains.md

   - title: "Creating drivechains with APO and a trusted setup"
     url: /en/newsletters/2022/09/21/#creating-drivechains-with-apo-and-a-trusted-setup

+  - title: "Validity rollups research showing how trustless sidechains may be possible"
+    url: /en/newsletters/2022/10/19/#validity-rollups-research

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #  - title: